CYLIX-V2/strategic-tech-asset-for-sale/FAQ.md

 ### **Q: How long does the sale process take?**
 **A:** Typical timeline:
-- Week 1: Initial contact, NDA, documentation
+- Week 1: Initial contact, NDA, documentation, demo video
 - Week 2-4: Due diligence and code review
 - Week 5-6: Negotiation and legal docs
 - Week 7-8: Closing and transfer

 Total: 60-75 days for serious buyers

+### **Q: Do you do video calls or meetings?**
+**A:** **No.** All communication is handled via:
+- ✅ **Email** (primary method)
+- ✅ **Phone** (for serious buyers when needed)
+- ❌ No video calls
+- ❌ No in-person meetings

+This maintains anonymity while ensuring professional communication.

+### **Q: How do you demo the product without video calls?**
+**A:** All demos are provided as **pre-recorded video files** sent via email:
+- Full UI walkthrough video
+- Feature demonstration videos
+- Architecture explanation video
+- Code overview video (if requested)

+You can watch these videos at your convenience and ask questions via email or phone.

 ### **Q: What happens after purchase?**
 **A:** You receive:
 - Complete source code via Git transfer
 - All documentation
-- 30 days transition support
+- 30 days transition support (email/phone)
 - Email support for technical questions
-- Code walkthrough sessions (up to 5 hours)
+- Written explanations and documentation (no video calls)

 ### **Q: Do you provide training?**
 **A:** Included in the sale:
-- Code architecture walkthrough
-- Documentation overview
+- Written documentation and guides
-- Q&A sessions
+- Q&A sessions via email or phone
+- Pre-recorded walkthrough videos
 - Email support (30 days)

-Additional training can be negotiated separately.
+All training materials are provided in written or pre-recorded format.

 ### **Q: What if I find issues after purchase?**
 **A:** This is an **as-is sale** with transparent disclosure of current state.
 No warranties are provided.
 However, I commit to:
 - Honest assessment of current state
 - Comprehensive documentation
-- 30 days transition support
+- 30 days transition support via email/phone
 - Answering questions about the code I wrote

 ### **Q: Will you sign a non-compete?**
 **A:** Reasonable non-compete terms can be negotiated as part of the sale agreement.
 I'm not building a competing cybersecurity platform.

+### **Q: Can we communicate anonymously?**
+**A:** Yes!
+The transaction is designed to maintain seller anonymity:
+- All communication via email or phone
+- No video calls or face-to-face meetings required
+- Professional process without identity disclosure
+- This protects both parties

 ---